bilalfarooq056/bilalfarooq056/README.md

 ## 🚀 About Me

-I am a 2nd year Artificial Intelligence student with a passion for leveraging technology to solve real-world problems.
-Currently in my 5th semester, I have gained valuable experience in AI and am eager to further explore its applications.
-I am enthusiastic about learning new concepts and technologies, and I am always looking for opportunities to collaborate on exciting projects.
+I am a 2nd year Artificial Intelligence student passionate about leveraging technology to solve real-world problems.
+In my 5th semester, I have gained valuable experience in AI and am eager to further explore its applications.
+I am enthusiastic about learning new concepts and technologies and always looking for opportunities to collaborate on exciting projects.

 - 🔭 I’m currently working on: Back-End
 - 🌱 I’m currently learning: C++, Data Structures, and Database